 We have compiled (and update annually) a Handbook for Putnam County History and Genealogy, which is available for $7.00, plus $3.00 postage.
 The Handbook contains a bibliography of resources that are available here in Putnam County, including other libraries and repositories, local government historians, and historical societies and museums.
 If you want a copy, please send a check payable to the Putnam County Historian along with your postal address.

-For further help with boundary and place name changes of Putnam’s towns and villages, click here for TOWN LINKS (link this).
+For further help with boundary and place name changes of Putnam’s towns and villages, click here for TOWN LINKS.

 Hours and Facilities